arakhia/Covid-Data-Analysis/README.md

 # Introduction

+This is Data Analysis project merely based on SQL queries and Tableau Visualization.
+The project explres the Covid data over the last years in term of cases, deaths, vaccinations and other factors.

-# Task
+# Tasks
-* Fixing Data Column e.g., Date Format
+* Data Source and Importing
-* Importing
+* Data Preprocessing
-* EDA
+* Exploratory Data Analysis - EDA

+# Data Source and Importing

 ## Data Source

 [Our World in Data](https://ourworldindata.org/covid-deaths)

-# Data Preprocessing

 ## Importing